chvlyl/chvlyl.github.io/index.md

 ---
 layout: default
+title: Eric Zhang Chen
 ---

-My name is Eric Zhang Chen and I'm curretly a PhD student in Genomics and Computational Biology at UPenn.
+I'm curretly a PhD student in Genomics and Computational Biology at UPenn.